ivoputzer/m.flatten/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-a clear and concise description of what the bug is and how to reproduce the behavior. if applicable, add screenshots to help explain your problem.
+write a clear and concise description of what the bug is and how to reproduce the behavior. if applicable, add screenshots to help explain your problem.